microsoft/HAXPlaybook/README.md

 The survey is defined in `src/data/survey.json`.
 SurveyJS is the library used to render the survey.
 To create your own survey, use the [survey creator](https://surveyjs.io/create-survey) on the SurveyJS website.

+To export the survey you've created, click on the `JSON Editor` tab and copy the contents, then paste into `src/data/survey.json`.

+### Survey guidelines
 To make sure your survey is supported, please adhere to the following guidelines:
-- Only include 1 question per page.
 - Only use the radio group, dropdown, and boolean survey components.
-- Specify a `value name` for each question.
-You can specify it in the `Data` section of the `Properties` toolbar on the right side of the survey builder.

-To export the survey you've created, click on the `JSON Editor` tab and copy the contents, then paste into `src/data/survey.json`.
+- Specify a `name` for each question.
+A default name like `question1` will be provided automatically in the SurveyJS builder.
+It's a good idea to use a more descriptive name to make the generated `content.json` file more readable.

+### How to create a cascading survey
+The survey included with the HAX Playbook has a cascading question effect, causing new questions appear when the user selects an answer.
+Cascading questions are implemented by configuring the visibility rules for questions in the survey.
+The visibility rules can be configured in the SurveyJS builder or in the JSON file.
+To configure visibility in the SurveyJS builder, select the question to modify, then select the `Visible if` rule in the `Logic` section of the `Properties` toolbar.
+A cascading question effect is implemented by using the rule `{previous_question_name} is not empty`.
+This rule effectively says, "if an answer has been selected for the previous question, then show this question."

 ## Textual Content

 All of the content outside of the survey itself is defined in `src/data/content.json`.
-This content is used to enrich the user experience by providing an introduction, instructions for each survey question, contextual help for each choice, results for each choice, and a farewell message.
+This content is used to enrich the user experience by providing an introduction, instructions for each survey question, contextual help for each choice, and tasks for each choice.
 HTML is supported inside of each component.

 ### Generating a starter file
 A starter content.json file can be generated from a survey.json file.
 The starter file will contain a skeleton of the data with empty strings